sdiehl/wiwinwlh/slideshow.md

 Newtype Deriving
 ----------------

-Newtypes let us reference existing types as a new distinct type, with no runtime overhead from boxing.
-Newtype wrappers around strings and numeric types can often reduce accidental errors.
+Newtypes let us reference a date type with a single constructor as a new distinct type, with no runtime overhead from boxing, unlike a algebraic datatype with single constructor.
+Newtype wrappers around strings and numeric types can often drastically reduce accidental errors.
 Using ``-XGeneralizedNewtypeDeriving`` we can recover the functionality of instances of the underlying type.

 ~~~~ {.haskell include="src/newtype.hs"}